nefarius/EPPT/README.md

 ## About

 This little tool was birthed during an FPS gaming session where we tested different mouse settings and quickly realized that a lot of mouse configuration software (like iCUE from CORSAIR) likes to silently turn mouse acceleration on which distorts the aim feel in games like Quake Champions.
+This option is buried somewhere deep within Windows' nonsensical UI so I made this tool for it.
 It's deliberately kept minimal; just a modal window with a checkbox that represents the current state and lets you toggle it.

 ## Screenshots